 Community Benefits

-The main benefit of the research was an engaging and transformational conversation with local pastors regarding their current engagement with urban refugees and their viewpoints on a theology of refugee work.
+The main benefit of the research was an engaging in a transformational conversation with local pastors regarding their current engagement with urban refugees and their viewpoints on a theology of refugee work.
 Additionally, the research will provide an increase in awareness of refugee social service agencies of church programming suitable for their clients.
 Church leaders themselves will benefit from learning about the current practices of other churches in regard to refugee work.
 Along with this, the research will contribute to the body of knowledge regarding the service access and provision for urban refugees and provide a voice for the urban refugee population.
 This will greatly benefit studies related to refugee social services, church social services, refugee theology, and hospitality as mission theology.

 Limitations